liamzdenek/ferment-ai/memory-bank/progress.md

    - **Process**: Represents operations like agent calls and tool calls
    - **Module**: A function that converts constructs into entities, components, systems, etc.
    - **Entrypoint**: Defines how to start an execution of a journal

+6. **Hook-based System Implementation**: We have implemented a React-like hook system for state management in systems:
+   - **useState**: Creates a stateful value and a function to update it
+   - **useEffect**: Runs side effects after the system executes
+   - **useEventCallback**: Subscribes to events of a specific type and calls a callback
+   - **useAttachProcess**: Attaches a process to a system, queueing events until the process completes
+   - **useOnUnmountCallback**: Runs a callback when the system is unmounted

+7. **Enhanced Event Contract**: We have enhanced the event contract with more metadata:
+   - **Event ID**: Unique identifier for the event
+   - **Event Type**: Type of the event with Zod schema validation
+   - **Source Construct Name**: Name of the construct that generated the event
+   - **Source Construct Type**: Type of the construct that generated the event
+   - **Source System Name**: Name of the system that generated the event
+   - **Parent Event ID**: ID of the parent event for hierarchical events
+   - **Timestamp**: When the event was created
+   - **Payload**: Strongly typed payload for the event

 ## What's Left to Build